You can subscribe to the calendar on your phone or computer and stay up-to-date with what's coming up.

-On behalf of the committee, I would like to welcome you to the 2018/19 season with the reigning ACT Little Athletics Centre of The Year, Corroboree Little Athletics for the 2017/18 season.
+On behalf of the committee, I would like to welcome you to the 2018/19 season with the reigning ACT Little Athletics Centre of The Year, Corroboree Little Athletics.
 We look forward to seeing many familiar faces and would like to offer a special warm welcome to new families looking to join us this season.

 Corroboree aspires to be the sporting activity of choice for children aged 5 to 16 years of age.
-We aim to provide a quality program of athletics events with a focus on fun, fitness and skills development in a safe, family-friendly and inclusive environment.
+We aim to provide a quality program of athletics events with a focus on fun, fitness, and skills development in a safe, family-friendly, and inclusive environment.
 Feedback we have received over the years highlights the positive and friendly culture at our club, which we will continue to strive for.
-While athletics is by its very nature competitive, our goal for all our athletes is to achieve PB’s (Personal bests) by improving their own times, distances and heights, and to have fun.
+While athletics is by its very nature competitive, our goal for all our athletes is to achieve PB’s (Personal bests) by improving their own times, distances, and heights, and above all, to have fun.

 The committee has also been active over winter, working hard to get ready for the upcoming season.
-Have you noticed the Corroboree Logo has been updated and now includes two athletes?
-Our website is also being redeveloped, to be launched before the season starts, so watch this space!
+We have a very exciting announcement with regards to uniforms for the upcoming season so watch this space.

-New specifications for hurdles have been introduced by the governing body as of next season, meaning that we have had to replace and purchase a number of new fully collapsible hurdles.
+New specifications for hurdles have been introduced by the governing body as of this season, meaning that we have had to replace and purchase a number of new fully collapsible hurdles.
 To cover these costs, we applied for grants and were successful helping us to alleviate the costs.
 We are always in the position of having to replace some piece of equipment, so we will continue some fundraising activities during this season and we hope we can count on your support.

 Early in the season we will provide training of the fundamentals of various events, while the children warm-up, and possibly at other times, based on need and interest.

 Finally, I would like to thank all those who have volunteered to serve on the Committee.
 In particular I would like to thank outgoing Registrar, Rohan Manning who has done an incredible job over a number of years.
 He will be missed.
 I’d also like to recognise the amazing efforts of Ingrid Takken and Giles lamb who have both stepped down from the executive this season after a number of years of invaluable contributions.
 They are still on the committee, so they’ll ensure the high bar they have set over recent seasons is maintained.
 I would also like to acknowledge our coaches for their ongoing commitment to developing our juniors.
-We are extremely fortunate to have such a strong group of people supporting our club, but could always do with some more.
+We are extremely fortunate to have such a strong group of people supporting our club but could always do with some more.
 So, if you are interested in getting involved, please do not hesitate to contact myself or others on the Committee.